 It's tough to beat the location of Esetleg Bistro, a trendy, partially outdoor bar and restaurant situated on the Danube's bank, inside a dramatic, whale-shaped contemporary building in District 9.
 Esetleg offers sweeping views onto several Budapest landmarks, including the Liberty Bridge, Gellért Hill, and the imposing building of the Budapest University of Technology right across.
 This lively space is best for winding down with an afternoon drink during the warm months. .

 Mexican food may not be your first choice when in Budapest, and no one can blame you for it.
-But these days, half a world away from Mexico (or California or Texas), you will find decent margaritas to sip on and fajitas to chow down.
-Tereza—whose moniker is a playful latinization of Terézváros, the local district's name—is run by the owners of Mazel Tov, the wildly successful, updated ruin bar just a few blocks away. .
+But if the craving for tacos and margaritas strikes, you are unlikely to be disappointed by Tereza, as long as you remain mindful that Mexico (and California and Texas) are half a world away.
+Tereza—whose moniker is a playful latinization of Terézváros, the local district's name—is run by the owners of Mazel Tov, the wildly successful ruin bar just a few blocks away. .